Joint Direct Attack Munition: Development

+Eager to arm the B-2 Spirit stealth bomber, which lacked a laser designator, with an interim precision guided conventional munition before the JDAM could be fielded, Northrop Grumman launched a program called "GPS Aided Munition", or GAM, which paired inertial navigation with GPS to correct for drift and allowed for exceptional accuracy while still retaining combat functionality in GPS-denied environments.
+The GAM munitions consisted primarily of 2,000 lb Mk 84 bombs with a tail guidance kit added, which were designated GBU-36/B GAM; these munitions are considered the direct predecessors of the JDAM.
+The GAM munitions were combined with a GPS Aided Targeting System (GATS) on the B-2, which could interface with the AN/APQ-181 synthetic aperture radar to enable extreme accuracy with a 20-foot CEP, approximately half of what a JDAM without GATS/radar support could achieve.
+GAMs were always intended as an interim solution until the JDAM could replace them; with McDonnell Douglas (later Boeing) already having been selected for the JDAM program in October 1995.

 The first JDAM kits were delivered in 1997, with operational testing conducted in 1998 and 1999.
 During testing, over 450 JDAMs were dropped achieving a system reliability in excess of 95% with a published accuracy under 10 m CEP.
 In addition to controlled parameter drops, the testing and evaluation of the JDAM also included "operationally representative tests" consisting of drops through clouds, rain and snow with no decrease in accuracy from clear-weather tests.
 In addition, there have been tests involving multiple weapon drops with each weapon being individually targeted.